 An efficient billing system is also an important benchmark of a successful RCM.
 This can be achieved by implementing the right EHR and Practice Management system or outsourcing the practice’s RCM to a reliable vendor.

 Patients’ clinical documentation should be complete and according to the requirements of CMS guidelines.
-Assimilate the documentation process into daily decision making to ensure that patient record is complete and compliant with ICD-10 coding standards.
+Assimilate the documentation process into daily decision making to ensure that the patient record is complete and compliant with ICD-10 coding standards.

 This is the most critical phase of the RCM workflow.
 Based on the information in the Superbill, the physician will be paid for the services provided.
 The Superbill should contain the diagnosis and procedures performed on the patient, along with correct CPT and ICD codes.

 Physicians should have CMS certified EHR and Practice Management system that would enable them to code with ICD-10.
-Due to the complex nature of the codes, practices should hire professional coders who ensure claim processing on the first submission.
+Due to the complex nature of the codes, practices should hire professional coders to ensure claim processing on the first submission.

 Creating an accurate claim is the most crucial phase of the workflow.
 The revenue of a practice depends on the acceptance of claims submitted.
 It is important that the claims have accurate details and is submitted on time.